What to watch for when the Seahawks host the Saints in Week 3

 Seattle’s secondary against Saints receivers.

-The Seahawks could be starting a third different secondary quartet in three weeks if right cornerback Tre Flowers, who sprained an ankle in practice this week.
+The Seahawks could be starting a third different secondary quartet in three weeks if right cornerback Tre Flowers, who sprained an ankle in practice this week, doesn’t play.
 That likely means larger roles for Jamar Taylor and Akeem King.
-The assumption is Lano Hill will remain the starting the starting strong safety for a second week in what would be only his fourth career start.
-The Saints don’t have Brees and are also without Tre’Quan Smith, the team’s fourth-leading receiver, sidelined with an ankle injury.
+The assumption is Lano Hill will remain the starting strong safety for a second week in what would be only his fourth career start.
+The Saints don’t have Brees and are without Tre’Quan Smith, the team’s fourth-leading receiver, sidelined with an ankle injury.
 But Michael Thomas and Alvin Kamara are a challenge for any defense, and Teddy Bridgewater will have had a week to prepare for having to play.

 PLAYER TO WATCH